 I’m not asking you to publish as often as I did — choose a publishing schedule that works for you and be consistent with it.
 If you only have time for 1 or 2 posts a day, it’s ok!
 It’s better to spend time crafting well-written and well-researched articles rather than sloppy short ones.
 Just make sure you consistently publish the same number of blog posts each week (or better still, on the same day of each week).
 Consistency will get you loyal readers.

 To get ideas for blog posts, read as many travel blogs as you can and see what’s popular and what’s not.
 Get a feel for the type of articles that particularly resonate with readers and see what kind of topics get the most attention.
 Don’t forget to leave some comments on blog posts you like and link to these posts in your own blog post.

 Remember that it takes time to build an audience.
 Don’t expect to see your readership spike right after publishing a few posts.
-It’ll take at least a year for you to gain a reasonable level of traffic and for advertisers to come knocking on your doors.
+It took me two years to gain a reasonable level of traffic and for advertisers to come knocking on your doors.
 The key is to be patient and keep for it.
 I’ve heard other bloggers earning just after six months of blogging, but it really depends on your luck!

 When I first started blogging, I was so obsessed with this new passion project of mine that I would stay home every evening and on weekends to work on this blog.
 But all those hard work paid off and now I live a dream lifestyle thanks to this travel blog — if you work hard enough and are determined to make it work, you’ll be on your way to making your dream come true too.

-Read more: How to Become a Travel Blogger
+How to Make Money from a Travel Blog

 Good luck!
 I hope my guide on how to start a travel blog has helped you take a step towards your dream.
 Any questions for me on how to start a travel blog of your own?
 Feel free to leave a comment below.